kaizhu256/node-istanbul-lite/README.md

     2. run the shell command:
           $ npm install istanbul-lite && node example.js
     3. open a browser to http://localhost:1337
-    4. edit or paste script in browser to cover
+    4. edit or paste script in browser to interactively cover */
-*/

 /*jslint